 Overview

-DataQueue is a lightweight library that helps you manage your job queue in a Postgres database.
+DataQueue is a lightweight library that helps you manage your job queue using a PostgreSQL or Redis backend.
 It has three main components: the processor, the queue, and the job.
 It is not an external tool or service.
-You install DataQueue in your project and use it to add jobs to the queue, process them, and more, using your own existing Postgres database.
+You install DataQueue in your project and use it to add jobs to the queue, process them, and more, using your own existing database.

 Processor